maxlieblich/etalecohomology/src/lecture-10.md

 8. What about locally free sheaves?

 <div class="corollary">
 Locally free sheaves glue in the fppf topology.
+Yes!
 </div>